ckyong2015/CzUIzqjDEN/README.md

 ### `style`

-A style object that allow you to customize the `WebView` style.
+A style object that allow you to customize the `X5WebView` style.

 | Type  | Required |
 | ----- | -------- |